 Before investing your money in risky investment vehicles, you have to come to terms with yourself regarding your investor profile.
 You have to know first if you are conservative or a risk-taker.
 You also have to determine if you have a strong need for cash all the time or you’re the type of person who prefers to have emergency funds for all situations.
 If you have a strong preference for liquidity, Structured Notes may not be the vehicle for you.

-If you are a diligent investor who is passionate about finance, money, and economics, and just love to see your own investments grow, structured notes are worth a try.
+If you are a diligent investor who is passionate about finance, money, and economics, and just loves to see your own investments grow, structured notes are worth a try.

 How much can I lose?